Bioenergetic trophic trade-offs determine mass-dependent extinction thresholds across the Cenozoic

-To determine whether our predictions of the generalist advantage accord with estimates of dietary generality from both contemporary and extinct large-bodied ($> 2\times10^4$ g) mammalian predators, we examine two separate proxies of relative dietary breadth.
-For extant predators, which include Serengeti cheetah, leopards, hyaena, and lions, dietary breadth is measured directly as the ratio of the prey weight range consumed by each predator relative to the prey weight range available to all predators \cite{Sinclair2003}.
-In this case, relative dietary breadth is given as $b_{\rm size} = q_{\rm pred}/q_{\rm herb}$, where $q_{\rm pred}$ is the prey mass range utilized for individual predator species, and $q_{\rm herb}$ is the prey mass range available to all predator species.
+To determine whether our predictions of the generalist advantage accord with estimates of dietary generality from both contemporary and extinct large-bodied ($> 20$ kg) mammalian predators, we examine two separate proxies of relative dietary breadth.
+We specifically focused on predators specializing on vertebrate prey, and do not include contemporary omnivores with observed diets diverging from vertebrate specialization.
+For extant predators, which include Serengeti cheetah, leopards, hyaena, and lions, dietary breadth is measured directly as the ratio of the prey weight range consumed by each predator relative to the prey weight range available to all predators \citep{Sinclair2003}.
+In this case, relative dietary breadth is given as $b_{\rm size} = q_{\rm pred}/q_{\rm herb}$, where $q_{\rm pred}$ is the prey mass range utilized by individual predator species, and $q_{\rm herb}$ is the prey mass range available to all predator species.
 For predators consuming a larger range of prey body sizes, $b_{\rm size} \rightarrow 1$, implying dietary generalization.
 We observe this proxy of diet breadth to increase in good alignment with the predicted generalist advantage (Fig. \ref{fig:preddens}A).
 The smaller-sized cheetahs and leopards have a limited prey size range, whereas hyenas and lions have increasingly larger prey size ranges, corresponding to the peak generalist advantage relative to moderate specialization.